inventionate/Email-Obfuscator/README.md

     }
     ```

-- If you want apply obfuscation on only specific strings, just use the `obfuscateEmail($string)` function.
+- If you want to apply obfuscation only on specific strings, just use the `obfuscateEmail($string)` function.

 #### Twig